 SHM works closely with a number of organisations (including the National Institute for Public Health and the Environment (RIVM), HIV treatment centres, and national and international research institutions) to systematically collect, analyse and report on data on HIV and HIV treatment.
 SHM's activities serve the interests of public health, support scientific research and are not of a commercial nature.
 SHM carries out its work with a grant from the VWS.
-SHM's governing board comprises representatives of the HIV patients' association, the Dutch Association of HIV-treating Physicians, the Netherlands Federation of University Medical Centres, the Dutch Hospitals Association, the Dutch Health Insurers (ZN), Amsterdam UMC, and the Netherlands Association of Community Health Services (GGD GHOR).
+SHM has an organizational structure with a supervisory board.
+The supervisory board comprises representatives of the HIV patients' association, the Dutch Association of HIV-treating Physicians, the Netherlands Federation of University Medical Centres, the Dutch Hospitals Association, the Dutch Health Insurers (ZN), Amsterdam UMC, and the Netherlands Association of Community Health Services (GGD GHOR).